-Many physicians are concerned about using electronic health records citing that EHRs were built for a fee-for-service health care model and do not capture information needed to report for alternative payment models.
+Many physicians are concerned about using electronic health records, noting that they were designed for a fee-for-service healthcare model and do not capture information needed to report for alternative payment models.

 From 2016 to 2017, the health care industry saw a rise in the likelihood of cyberattacks, due to the industry's low preparedness levels and valuable confidential data.